 Full University guidance can be found here.

-De Havilland reception will remain closed as we could not create a safe environment
+The Students' Union Welcome Desk on De Havilland will remain closed as we could not create a safe environment

 The Forum Hertfordshire